furkanakkurt1335/sudoku-solver/README.md

 Solves sudoku

 9 by 9 Sudoku
-Run as: py ./sudoku_solver.py input_file.txt
+Run as: `py ./sudoku_solver.py input_file.txt`
-Input file should be as in the 'empty-example.txt' where one fills the dots by numbers and leaves the empty fields as dots.
+Input file should be as in the `empty-example.txt` where one fills the dots by numbers and leaves the empty fields as dots.
 Appends the solved board to the input file.

-'empty-example-solved.txt' includes the first possible solving of a Sudoku that has no fields filled, all dots.
+`empty-example-solved.txt` includes the first possible solving of a Sudoku that has no fields filled, all dots.